It takes more thanto solve complexproblems.It takes wearing many hats.

-Many Hats isn't about doing more.
+Many Hats is for designers who move between research, strategy, design, and delivery because the work demands it.
+It's not about doing more.
 It's about doing what you already do with the systems to support it.
-The frameworks, toolkits, and knowledge to work efficiently and scale your impact without burning out.

 Book time